sabarish98/sabarish98/README.md

 Here are some ideas to get you started:
 -->
-## I am a B.Tech IT Graduate and a Software Developer
+## I am a Software Engineer predominantly working on Ruby on Rails, .Net and occasionally in EmberJS

-- 🌱 I’m currently learning Javascript, improving my Ruby skills and preparing for AWS Certifications
+- 🌱 I’m currently learning Javascript, improving my Ruby skills
 - 👯 I’m looking to collaborate with others and work on open-source projects as well
 - ⚡ Fun fact about me: I love dogs ~ I am big fan/binge watcher of series and sitcoms :p